attila-fazekas/kolibrium/README.md

 <a href="https://javadoc.io/doc/dev.kolibrium/kolibrium-selenium"><img src="https://img.shields.io/badge/API_reference-KDoc-blue" alt="KDoc"></a>
 </div>

-Kolibrium is a unified, Kotlin-first testing ecosystem where API, browser, and mobile automation share the same configuration patterns, harness lifecycle, error contract, and design principles.
-The modules can be used independently or composed into integrated test suites with type safety across layers.
+Kolibrium is a Kotlin-first library for browser and mobile test automation.
+It wraps Selenium and Appium with idiomatic Kotlin APIs - type-safe element location, structured Page/Screen Objects, smart waits, and a unified test harness - so you write less boilerplate and catch more errors at compile time.

 # Design Philosophy

-**Compile-time safety over runtime discovery.** Type errors, missing endpoints, and invalid configurations are caught before a test runs.
-KSP code generation, sealed class hierarchies, and strong typing throughout make this possible without boilerplate.
+**Compile-time safety over runtime discovery.** Type errors and invalid configurations are caught before a test runs.
+Sealed class hierarchies and strong typing throughout make this possible without boilerplate.

-**A single mental model across modules.** Configuration, harness, lifecycle, and extension points work the same way whether you're testing a REST API, a browser, or a mobile app.
-An engineer who knows one module knows 80% of any other module.
+**A single mental model across modules.** Configuration, harness, lifecycle, and extension points work the same way whether you're testing a browser or a mobile app.
+An engineer who knows one module knows most of the other.

 **Kotlin-first means actually using Kotlin.** Not Java with Kotlin syntax.
-Kolibrium uses coroutines, context parameters, DSLs, and modern language features where they reduce friction and improve correctness.
+Kolibrium uses context parameters, DSLs, and modern language features where they reduce friction and improve correctness.

 **Escape hatches are not afterthoughts.** Opinionated defaults cover the common case.
-When they don't fit, the underlying Selenium `WebDriver`, Appium driver, and Ktor client are directly accessible.
+When they don't fit, the underlying Selenium `WebDriver` and Appium driver are directly accessible.

 # Modules

-Kolibrium is divided into modules that can be used independently or together as an integrated stack.

-## Annotations

-Shared annotations (`@InternalKolibriumApi`, `@KolibriumDsl`) for other modules to use.

-## API

-Compile-time type-safe REST clients via KSP code generation.
-Define endpoints declaratively; the processor generates type-safe client methods, handles serialization and deserialization via kotlinx.serialization, manages authentication, and generates test harness functions and request body DSL builders.

-- `kolibrium-api-core`: core functionality and test harness
-- `kolibrium-api-ksp-annotations`: annotation definitions (`@GET`, `@POST`, `@Path`, etc.)
-- `kolibrium-api-ksp-processors`: KSP processor for code generation

-See [api/README.md](api/README.md) for detailed API module documentation.

 ## Selenium

 Fluent type-safe element location, smart waits, Page Object patterns, thread-safe session management, and an extensible decorator framework.

-- `kolibrium-selenium-core`: core WebDriver functionality including Page object base class, `seleniumTest` harness, element locator delegates, and extensible decorator framework
+- `kolibrium-selenium`: core WebDriver functionality including Page Object base class, `seleniumTest` harness, element locator delegates, and extensible decorator framework
-- `kolibrium-selenium-ksp-annotations`: annotation definitions for Selenium code generation
-- `kolibrium-selenium-ksp-processors`: KSP processor for test harness code generation

 See [Kolibrium website](https://kolibrium.dev/docs/category/selenium) for detailed Selenium module documentation.